 - Minor injuries such as sprains, back pain, minor cuts and burns, minor broken bones, or minor eye injuries.

-- Symptoms similar to COVID-19, such as coughs, colds, sore throats, fever, or upset stomach.
+- Respiratory symptoms, such as coughs, colds, sore throats, fever, or upset stomach.

 More convenient, less money